Claudio Chiappucci: Career

+nicknamed El Diablo.
+His time at the Carrera cycling team coincided with both Stephen Roche and Marco Pantani.

 Doping

 Claudio Chiappucci used the services of doctor Francesco Conconi, who is accused of applying EPO to cyclists.
 Conconi was found 'morally guilty', but not convicted, because the statute of limitations had expired.
 The judge had looked at medical reports of 33 cyclists in the period from 1993 to 1995, including Chiappucci's, and all blood tests showed largely fluctuating hematocrit-values, indicative for EPO-use.
-In 1997, Claudio Chiappucci told prosecutor Vincenzo Scolastico that he had been using EPO since 1993, but later he retracted that statement.
+In 1997, Chiappucci failed the UCI's haematocrit test twice.
+That year, he told prosecutor Vincenzo Scolastico that he had been using EPO since 1993, but later he retracted that statement.